finsberg/fenicsx-ldrb/README.md

 Note that if you don't specify a different angle for the RV or Septum, then the same angle as the LV will be used.

 ## Installation
 ## pip
+Note that you can install the package with `pip`, but then you need to install FEniCSx separatly, see [download](https://fenicsproject.org/download/)
 ```
 python3 -m pip install fenicsx-ldrb
 ```